edwardcrompton/ox_geovariation/README.md

 Countries are identified using a two letter country code, e.g. 'US' for the United States or 'IT' for Italy.

-Javascript is used to query the page response headers in order to retreive the two letter country code.
+Javascript is used to query the page response headers in order to retrieve the two letter country code.
 This means that server side processing in PHP is not aware of which country the user is in.
 In PHP we must create an array of _all_ the possible geo variations and load them into an array that can be accessed